Port of Police

 It is the fourth-busiest port in the country.

-In 2006, the cargo traffic in the seaport reached 2,445,500 tons, and it comprised 4.05% of all such traffic in Polish seaports.

-In 2006, to the port passed 286 ships with a gross tonnage of over 100.
+In 2022, the cargo traffic in the seaport equaled 1,212,000 tons, comprising 1% of all cargo traffic in Polish seaports and the port was entered by 227 ships with gross tonnage of more than 100.

 In January 2019 Port of Police and PKP have signed an agreement to create a direct railway link with the port to improve the delivery of the cargo.
 A direct track with accompanying infrastructure will be constructed from Police railway station to the seaport itself.

 The Port of Police has access to the Baltic Sea through the Szczecin Lagoon, Świna strait.